Legislative Changes

 4. Should I invest in a 529 education savings plan or a 529 prepaid tuition plan?

-Education savings plans are typically more flexible.
-They usually don’t have residency requirements, offer different kinds of investment options, and can generally be used at any college or university for tuition, mandatory fees and room and board, as well as for tuition at elementary and secondary schools.
-But, as with any investment, education savings plans also expose your saved money to investment risk, including loss of principal.
+Education savings plans are typically more flexible than prepaid tuition plans.
+They usually don’t have residency requirements, offer different kinds of investment options, and can generally be used at any college or university for tuition, mandatory fees and room and board.
+They can also be used to pay for tuition at elementary and secondary schools, certain expenses required for participation in registered apprenticeship programs, and qualified education loan repayments up to $10,000 total per beneficiary.
+As with any investment, however, education savings plans also expose your saved money to investment risk, including loss of principal.

 Please see the Investor Bulletin, An Introduction to 529 Plans, for more information about the differences between education savings plans and prepaid tuition plans.